Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Susquehanna Home Heating Fuel Comparison

-Homes have a choice of fuels to choose from when it comes to heating.
-Natural Gas is the most popular choice in Susquehanna, used by 2,796,352 or 52% of households.
-The next most popular primary heating fuel for Susquehanna homeowners is Electricity, used by 1,447,260 homes (27%).
+Homes have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Susquehanna, used by 2,796,352 or 52% of residents.
+The next most popular primary heating fuel for Susquehanna families is Electricity, used by 1,447,260 homes (27%).
 The rest of the homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Susquehanna County Residential Primary Home Heating Fuel (in Number of Households)